Yandex Cloud

 • During storage resizing, cluster hosts will be stopped and updated one at a time.

-To set up automatic increase of storage size:
+To set up storage autoscaling:

 1. Open the current Terraform configuration file describing your infrastructure.

-For information on how to create this file, see Creating a cluster.
+For information on how to create such a file, see Creating a cluster.

 2. Add the following section to the cluster description: